Four Characteristics of Successful Retail Concepts

-Once initiated, it has to be executed consistently with emphasis on quality.
+Once initiated, it has to be executed consistently with an emphasis on quality.

 Once you have a clear goal and vision and plan of what you have to offer the customer, you have to beware of stagnation.

-Constant evolution and upgrading is what is required to stay abreast in this sector.
+Constant evolution and upgrading are what is required to stay abreast in this sector.
 Tweaking even successful concepts is what keeps the freshness and attracts customers.
-Learning from mistakes and using the lessons learnt to create new products and services will also make the mistake worthwhile in the long run!
+Learning from mistakes and using the lessons learned to create new products and services will also make the mistake worthwhile in the long run!